Jummit/godot-package-manager/README.md

 # Godot Package Manager

-A python script to download and update git-based packages and their dependencies.
+A python script to download and update Git-based packages and their dependencies.

 ## Installation